visig9/web-extension-yahoo-dictionary-en-tw/README.md

-# web-extension-yahoo-dictionary-tw-en
+# web-extension-yahoo-dictionary-en-tw

-This extension add Yahoo Dictionary (tw-en) as a search engine.
+This extension add Yahoo Dictionary (en -> tw) as a search engine.